 Philip Togni is truly a small family run operation.
-Philip, his wife Birgitta and their daughter Lisa are all actively involved.
+Philip (well into his 90’s), his wife Birgitta and their daughter Lisa are all actively involved.
 This family has excellent international wine experience.
 Philip, born in England, earned a degree (the Dipome National d’Oenologie) at the University of Bordeaux where he was a student of the famed Emile Peynaud, one of the pioneers in modern winemaking.
 The famed blending expert Michel Rolland also trained under Emile.
-Philip was also the first winemaker at Chalone Winery and in addition worked at the Napa winery, Chappellet.
-Lisa is the winemaker who also has International winemaking experience having worked several harvests in France and also Australia.
+Philip was the first winemaker at Chalone Vineyard (in Monterey County), winemaker at Cuvaison in the early 1970s and later worked at Chappellet on Pritchard Hill.
+Today Lisa is also the winemaker; she has International winemaking experience having worked several harvests in France and also Australia.
 Attention to detail and quality are of the utmost priorities at this winery.

 The Togni’s first purchased the property in 1975 and the first vines were planted in 1981, having since been replanted several times as needed.
-All hillside vineyards are located around 2000 feet.
-Yes, they do get a bit snow in the winter.
+All their vineyard blocks are located around 2000 feet.
+Often a bit of snow falls in the winter.
 Almost half of the property is planted to vine leaving the vineyards surrounded by much of the natural forested land.
-There is a nice natural balance to the property and they farm sustainably as much as possible.
-They have even installed solar panels.
-Along with select nearby Spring Mountain land their property was planted to vineyards in the 1880’s.
+There is a nice natural balance to the property; they farm sustainable, as much as possible.
+Solar panels help power the winery operations.
+Along with select nearby Spring Mountain land their property was originally planted to vineyards in the 1880’s.
 In fact, they found one of these original vines still living and have nurtured it back to health; it grows in the corner of one of the vineyards.

 Philip Togni is entirely a self contained winery and that is somewhat rare to find in Napa.
 By this we mean they handle all the vineyard management, wine making, bottling (no mobile bottling trucks here) and shipping and handling.
 All wine in bottle is even stored on site and then for the most part shipped from the winery.
 In addition, they don’t buy grapes, they don’t sell grapes.
 All wine is from the estate.
 The winery and storage is built into the hill which helps keep things cool even in the heat of the day.

 Togni also produces a second label called Tanbark Hill.
 This is named after a prominent hill near their property that you can even recognize from much further south on the valley floor.
 This wine is not made every year and when it is, is only produced in maybe several hundred cases.
-In addition, a tiny amount of an obscure varietal (for Napa), Black Hamburgh bottled under the Ca’ Togni is produced as a dessert wine.
+In addition, a tiny amount of an obscure varietal (for Napa), Black Hamburgh bottled under the Ca’ Togni label is produced as a dessert wine.
 More about this shortly.

-Harvesting this particular grape requires extreme manual labor, especially when some of the fruit gets to this late stage and is wrinkled and shriveled.
+Harvesting this particular grape requires significant manual labor, especially when some of the fruit gets to this late stage and is wrinkled and shriveled.
 Manual removal of the fruit has to occur even after it has gone through their de-stemmer.
 Then individual grapes are removed; those that are bird pecked or have served as food sources to wasps.
 This wine is then aged for 5 years before it is even released.
 We tried the 2007 vintage from barrel.
 Wow!
-It has amazing floral characteristics with great viscosity on the palate.
-Wonderful layered aromas and flavors of red ripe lychee.
+It has brilliant floral characteristics with great viscosity on the palate.
+Wonderful layered aromas and flavors of red ripe litchi.
 While young, this wine is very fruit forward – give it time to age and it takes on more of a tawny characteristic.

 Also of note, is a blind tasting that occurred in Brussels, where some of Belgium’s best professional wine tasters rated California and Bordeaux wines.
-Togni took top honors over all the other wineries represented and the tasters even thought they were a French producer!
+Togni took top honors over all the other wineries represented and the tasters even thought they were a French producer.
 You can find information about how to join their mailing list via their website.
 Current releases are always released to the mailing list first.
 Also every year, they release a 10 year old wine in limited quantity to their mailing list.
 Besides the mailing list some of their wine is exported to Europe and Asia, most notably Japan.
 Total production varies but is usually around 2000 cases.